Why AI Is Essential for the Healthcare Industry

 2. Integration of Multimodal Data

 Healthcare AI is exponentially more proficient these days in amalgamating heterogeneous data sets such as: organized medical records, images, genomics, output from wearable devices, and even doctors' notes.
 The integration of multiple modalities not only facilitates better understanding of the health of a patient but also yields more fine-grained and tailored care directives.
+Frost & Sullivan (2024) projects that multimodal AI solutions will account for over 40% of all healthcare AI deployments by 2027, driven by interoperability standards and advanced analytics platforms (Frost & Sullivan Institute, 2024).

 3. Rise of Generative AI in Clinical Contexts